jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Intro to Device Dev/c-mcu system ops/c2-RTOS tasks/_index.en.md

 > <<author note:>>
 > https://www.embedded.com/inter-task-communication-and-synchronization/

+> For task communications the two below is sufficient for someone starting off, a nice to have is xTaskNotify if we can squeeze that in since that’s a newer more performant way of communicating simple things among tasks:
+> •	Queues
+> •	Semaphores/Mutexes

 >  RTOS inter-task communication and task synchronization
 >     (short paragraphs: what is their function, why are they important)
 >     * Queues
 >     * Mutexes / Semaphores
 >     * Event Groups